Do you want to transfer data to an extremely safe server using cURL POST and using Proxying proxies? You’re at the right place!

 - Postman: A powerful GUI-based tool for testing APIs.
 It’s beginner-friendly and great for debugging, but lacks the automation and scriptability that cURL offers in a command-line environment

-- Python Requests A flexible library used in Python scripts to send HTTP requests.
+- Python Requests: A flexible library used in Python scripts to send HTTP requests.
 For example:

 import requests